iBDFrankfurt/APProVe/README.md

 $ sudo systemctl restart nginx
 ```

 When using a gateway service, the location paths are different.
-Please keep in mind, that the gateway is still beeing tested.
+Please keep in mind, that the gateway is still beeing **tested**.

 ```bash
 # 1. Navigate to the NGINX folder